nbeversl/urtext-sublime/example project/README.txt

             - Filenaming is arbitrary but can be automated.
                                                                                   /-- ID:007 --/ }}
                                                                                              /--ID:008--/}}
+                                                                                                     /-- ID:003 --/ }}

+{{ Add:
+  That Urtext syntax has to be selected for syntax highlighting to work.

-                                                                                                                      }}
+ /-- ID:002 --/ }}

 {{  Using this document

     This file is an Urtext file with several inline nodes.
 It can be used in Sublime Text to try out the features described.

     To enable syntax and node depth highlighting that makes everything easier, select the Sixteen (for light) or Monokai (for dark) color schemes in Preferences -> Color Scheme ...
 See >01g for more on syntax highlighting.
-(Press Shift-Control-/ (Shift-Control-forward-slash) to jump to a 14-digit link like.)
+(Press Shift-Control-/ (Shift-Control-forward-slash) to jump to a link.)
                                                                                           /--ID:009--/}}

 {{  Setup